Digital NomadActive

 Yes, dependents are allowed on this visa.
 Your spouse and unmarried children under 18 can accompany you to the Netherlands during your 12-month orientation year.

-The structured data does not specify a minimum monthly income requirement for the Orientation Year visa itself.
-However, if you transition to a Highly Skilled Migrant visa after finding employment, the reduced salary criterion is approximately €2,497 gross per month (as of 2021), though this figure updates annually.
-During the orientation year, you must demonstrate sufficient financial means to support yourself, but the exact amount is not specified in official sources.
+No official minimum income is required for the Orientation Year visa itself.
+If you transition to a Highly Skilled Migrant visa after finding employment, the reduced salary criterion is approximately €2,497 gross/month (as of 2021), updated annually.
+During the orientation year, you must demonstrate sufficient financial means to support yourself — the exact amount is not officially specified.

 Yes, you have full work rights without restrictions during your 12-month orientation year.
 You can work for any Dutch employer in any job without requiring a separate work permit.
 Employers do not need to apply for a work permit (tewerkstellingsvergunning) to hire you.